Financial-Times/origami/README.md

 - **line-height**: An override value for the line-height.
 - **progressive**: Whether to output progressive font loading styles. `true` by default.

-For example, to override the line-height for the serif font at using `1` on the font scale, you would do:
+For example, to override the line-height for the serif font using `1` on the font scale, you would do:

 ```sass
 .content p {